visionml/pytracking/pytracking/README.md

 ## Trackers
  The toolkit contains the implementation of the following trackers.

+### RTS
+The official implementation for RTS ([paper](https://arxiv.org/abs/2203.11191)).
+The tracker implementation file can be found at [tracker.rts](tracker/rts).
+The trained models of RTS and STA can be found at [this url](https://drive.google.com/drive/folders/1uMQqeRN4RbaeF3IsRpvjvk6D5K8khpSW).

+##### Parameter Files
+One parameter settings is provided.
+* **[rts50](parameter/rts/rts50.py)**: This set of parameters was used to generate all results using a ResNet50 backbone.

 ### ToMP
 The official implementation for ToMP ([paper](https://arxiv.org/abs/2203.11192)).
 The tracker implementation file can be found at [tracker.tomp](tracker/tomp).
-The trained models of KeepTrack and the base tracker can be found at [tomp50.pth.tar](https://drive.google.com/file/d/1dU1IYIv5x_7iOUVTgh8uOq36POFOQBWT) and [tomp101.pth.tar](https://drive.google.com/file/d/1XQAtrM9n_PHQn-B2i8y6Q-PQFcAoKObA).
+The trained models of ToMP and the base tracker can be found at [tomp50.pth.tar](https://drive.google.com/file/d/1dU1IYIv5x_7iOUVTgh8uOq36POFOQBWT) and [tomp101.pth.tar](https://drive.google.com/file/d/1XQAtrM9n_PHQn-B2i8y6Q-PQFcAoKObA).

 ##### Parameter Files